2i2c-org/2i2c-org.github.io/content/blog/2024/gesis-binderhub-profiles/index.md

 [mybinder.org](https://mybinder.org) is a very popular service that allows end users to build the environment (languages, packages, etc) needed for their notebooks to run correctly, and share that with others with just a simple link.
 While not without its own set of challenges, this is extremely powerful because it puts control of the *environment* in the hands of the people who write the code that has to run in the environment.
 They can customize the environment to fit the needs of their code, instead of having to fit their code into the environment that admins have made available.

-But, mybinder.org (and the binderhub software that powers it) are built for *sharing* your work after you have published it.
+But, mybinder.org (and the [binderhub](https://github.com/jupyterhub/binderhub/) software that powers it) is built for *sharing* your work after you are done with it, *not* for actively doing work.
+[JupyterHub](https://jupyter.org/hub) is more commonly used for this, but doesn't currently posess the ability for users to easily build their own environments.
+Admins who are *running* the JupyterHub can make [multiple environments](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-environment.html#using-multiple-profiles-to-let-users-select-their-environment) available for users to choose from, but this still puts admins in the critical path for environment customization.

 Our [collaboration](https://2i2c.org/blog/2022/gesis-2i2c-collaboration-update/) with [GESIS](http://gesis.org), [NFDI4DS](https://www.nfdi4datascience.de), and [CESSDA](https://www.cessda.eu), aims to bring this flexibility to JupyterHub directly.
 We aim to empower users to decide for themselves which applications and dependencies are installed on a per-project basis.
 Our work enables communities with heterogeneous requirements to share a single Hub.
 Our approach work frees administrators from being overwhelmed by installation requests and transforms the JupyterHub platform into a platform for computational reproducibility, a role previously reserved for BinderHub.
 In this update, we report on our progress and upcoming steps in this project.

 ## What does a BinderHub do, exactly?

 It is helpful to understand that BinderHub primarily has 3 responsibilities:

 1. Present a UI to the end user for them to provide details on what to build (this is what you see when you go to mybinder.org)
-2. Call out to [repo2docker](https://github.com/jupyterhub/repo2docker) in a scalable way to actually *build and push* a docker image for the given repository, and show the user logs as this build process happens.
+2. Call out to [repo2docker](https://github.com/jupyterhub/repo2docker) in a scalable way to actually *build and push* a docker image with the environment for the given repository, and show the user logs as this build process happens.
+This also allows users to debug issues with their build more easily.
 3. Talk to a JupyterHub instance to launch a user server with the built docker image, and redirect the user to this.

 (2) is really the *core* feature of BinderHub, and we settled on figuring out how to make that available to JupyterHub users using pre-existing UI, in a way that fits into the traditional JupyterHub workflow.
 This blog post discusses the various changes to the broad ecosystem of projects required to do get this done.